roxnnz/kirin-events-manager-nextjs/readme.md

 # Events Management App

-This is a open source React SSR application for managing Kirin community events.
+This is a open source SSR Web project for helping managing Kirin community events.
+This project is build using ReactJS, Hook API, NextJS and Bootstrap UI.

 ## Requirement